 Apply for an HLBC

-1. Please read both the Polices, Timeline, and Guidelines information below before applying.
-Proposals for Fall and Spring semesters are due by the end of the second week of classes, and for Summer semesters by the end of the first week of classes.
+1. Prior to applying, you must read the Polices, Timeline, and Guidelines information below.
+Proposals for Fall and Spring semesters are due by the end of the second week of classes, and for Summer semester by the end of the first week of classes.
 Late applications and late evaluation submissions will not be accepted under any circumstances.

 2. Once you have read the above guidelines and have met with your faculty mentor to develop your proposal, please complete the form below.
 Please make sure to fill it out thoughtfully, completely, and in consultation with the faculty member.
 Every project must include some sort of public scholarship or presentation to a broad audience (not just the faculty member).